Jenna Dewan Chops Her Hair Off After Split From Channing Tatum

 Many of us out there, male and female alike, use haircuts to mark big changes in our lives.
 However, Lenny Kravitz probably said it best when referring to haircuts being a marker of change when he quipped, “I needed to change my energy, so I cut my hair.
 Now, I’m growing some new energy.”

-And, Jenna Dewan seems to be no exception to this rule post-split as she waved goodbye to her chin-length ‘do recently.
+And, Jenna Dewan seems to be no exception to this rule post-split, as she waved goodbye to her chin-length ‘do recently.
 ET reports that Jenna debuted new photos of her post-breakup-bob in her Instagram Story earlier today.
 One of the photos illustrated pieces of brown locks on the carpet that her hairstylist had snipped off.
 The photo was captioned with a sign that read, “Byeeeeee hair.”

 Lately, the 37-year-old actress and dancer seems to look more and more revenge-hot as the haircuts she debuts get shorter and shorter.
 Early in her nine-year relationship with Channing Tatum, her style usually ranged from sporty, long locks to glamorous mermaid waves of hair.
 We’re thinking that Channum Tatum probably was the one in the relationship that liked the long-haired “girly” style of cut since Jenna Dewan’s long locks went bye-bye in phases not long after the couple’s split was announced.